awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-create-iam-roles.md

 The next step in implementing this solution is to configure policies and roles in AWS Identity and Access Management \(IAM\)\.
 For this solution, you need to create the following roles and policies:
 + A role that can read and write from a specific set of Amazon S3 buckets\.
-+ A role that can be passed to Amazon Pinpoint, allowing it to import segment data from your Amazon S3 bucket when you create an import job\.
++ A role that can be passed to Amazon Pinpoint that allows Amazon Pinpoint to import segment data from your Amazon S3 bucket when you create an import job\.
 + A policy that can perform certain actions in your Amazon Pinpoint account\.

 The policies that you create in this section use the principal of granting *least privilege*\.
 In other words, they only grant the specific permissions that are required to complete a specific task, and no more\.